A liturgical resource of the Catholic Archdiocese of Melbourne

 A closer look at the Scripture of the day, to see how it makes more explicit God’s word to us through the teachings of Jesus Christ

-The whole season of Lent–Easter–Pentecost has a fundamental integrity and unity to it, despite being divided into forty- and fifty-day time frames, set each side of the Easter celebration.
-The word Lent is derived from an Anglo-Saxon word meaning ‘spring’ and was associated in the northern hemisphere with the seasonal change from winter and the lengthening of the days.
-The forty-day period of fasting and almsgiving in preparation for Easter was not firmly set until the fourth century and had strong catechumenal and baptismal overtones, as this was the final preparation time for people seeking baptism.
-This focus has been revised in recent years, and of course the current catechumens have become part of that process.
+The whole season of Lent–Easter–Pentecost has a fundamental integrity and unity to it, despite being divided into forty- and fifty-day timeframes, set on each side of the Easter celebration.
+The word 'Lent' is derived from an Anglo-Saxon word that means ‘spring’, and it was associated in the northern hemisphere with the seasonal change from winter and the lengthening of the days.
+The forty-day period of fasting and almsgiving in preparation for Easter was not firmly established until the fourth century; it also had strong catechumenal and baptismal overtones, as it was the final preparation time for people seeking baptism.
+This focus has been revised in recent years and, of course, the current catechumens have become part of that process.

-• You could give some history of the initiation practices of the early church and their links to the current practice of the Rite of Christian Initiation of Adults.
+• You could provide some historical information about the early church's initiation practices and their links to the current practice of the Rite of Christian Initiation of Adults.

-• You could talk about the history of the modern RCIA.
+• You could discuss the history of the modern RCIA.

-• Give some background on the common customs associated with Lent: the use of purple; the absence of decoration; the traditional Lenten disciplines of prayer, fasting and almsgiving; the ways that people observe Lent in their own homes.
+• Provide some background information about the common customs associated with Lent, such as the use of purple; the absence of decoration; the traditional Lenten disciplines of prayer, fasting and almsgiving; and the ways that people observe Lent in their own homes.

 • You could use the parish resource kit from Caritas to encourage participation in Project Compassion.